ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 # Common spatial Reference System(CRS) for GIS GUI applications

-* The S-111 tiled files are using the [EPSG:4326](https://epsg.io/4326) as their [CRS](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html) to define all the geographical coordinates locations of the RIOPS model grid points for GIS GUI applications.
+* The S-111 tiled files are using the [EPSG:4326](https://epsg.io/4326) as their [CRS](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html) to define all the geographical coordinates locations of the RIOPS model grid points as a layer in GIS GUI applications.

 # S-111 files internal data structures